memflow/memflow-registry/README.md

 In case you are using the default example configuration you also have to create the `.storage` directory first.

 If you want to enable and test the file signature verification you have to generate a public-private key-pair that is being used in the upload and verification process.
 The keys have to be an ecdsa p256k1 key in pkcs8 format.
-You can generate the keypair via:
+You can generate the key-pair via:
 ```bash
 $ openssl ecparam -name secp256k1 -genkey | openssl pkcs8 -topk8 -nocrypt -out ec-secp256k1-priv-key.pem
 $ openssl ec -in ec-secp256k1-priv-key.pem -pubout > ec-secp256k1-pub-key.pem